 Reference management software allows you to collect, store and organise your references, and insert them into your documents quickly and easily.
 Once you have stored a reference, you can use it over and over again in your bibliographies.
 This can save you a lot of time, as you don't have to manually type a reference each time you cite a particular source.

 There are many different reference management software packages available, and you should choose the one that works best for you.
-The library can provide support for the following software:

 You may find it helpful to test different reference management software packages to see which one you prefer working with.
 A few things you might want to consider when choosing your reference manager are: